Kan4sS/Cyber-Analyst-Notes/Focus-BTL1.md

-# 🛡️ BTL1 Practical Study Guide
+# 🛡️ 6 core domains.

-A hands-on guide designed for aspiring Security Operations Center (SOC) analysts.
-This resource focuses on the practical skills and tools essential for the Security Blue Team Level 1 (BTL1) certification exam.

-The BTL1 exam is a real-world simulation your ability to apply knowledge and tools to an incident is key.
-Let's get ready.

----

-## 🎯 Exam Domains

-The BTL1 certification is built around six core domains.
 This guide provides a breakdown of each, with a focus on actionable skills and resources.

 -   🕵️ **Phishing Analysis**
 -   🧠 **Threat Intelligence**